klencopic/sis-3-frameworks/README.md

 Before you start developing, it's important to address a few technical requirements:

-1. Ensure that you have a GitLab account, which will allow you to create merge requests, branches, issues, and perform other GitLab-related tasks.
-2. If you are using your own computer, make sure to set up the remote file system over SSH.
+1. If you are using your own computer, make sure to set up the remote file system over SSH.
 If you're unsure how to do this, you can find tutorials in the e-classroom.
 If you can't find them there, you can access the instructions [here](./Tutorials/Set-up.pdf).